1920 Haiyuan earthquake

-The 1920 Haiyuan earthquake (海原大地震 (Hǎiyuán dà dìzhèn)) occurred on December 16 in Haiyuan County, Ningxia Province, Republic of China at 19:05:53.
+The 1920 Haiyuan earthquake (海原大地震 (Hǎiyuán dà dìzhèn)) occurred in Haiyuan County, Ningxia Province, Republic of China at 19:05:53 (UTC+8) on December 16, 1920.
 It was also called the 1920 Gansu earthquake because Ningxia was a part of Gansu Province when the earthquake occurred.
 It caused destruction in the Lijunbu-Haiyuan-Ganyanchi area and was assigned the maximum intensity on the Mercalli intensity scale (XII Extreme).
-About 258,707~273,407 died, making it one of the most fatal earthquakes in China, in turn making it one of the worst disasters in China by death toll.
+Estimates of the death toll range from 258,707 to 273,407, making it one of the deadliest earthquakes in China and disasters in China by death toll.

+Tectonic setting

+Major left-lateral strike-slip structures occur in the Tibetan Plateau as a result of the India–Asia collision.
+These faults, including the Altyn Tagh, Haiyuan, Kunlun, Karakoram and Xianshuihe faults, accommodate crustal deformation within the Tibetan Plateau.
+One of these fault systems, the Haiyuan Fault, runs 1,000 km along the plateau's northeastern edge.